IldarGalikov/RecommendedBooks/README.md

 ###  Dare to Lead by Brene Brown
 This book is essentially a big summary of 3 other books written by Brene Brown.
 She is a legendary woman who has lead companies to success.
 Covers similar topics to Culture Code/Dare to lead but from different angle.

 *A lot of dense information.
-I caught myself constantly reverting 30 seconds back as my mind was still thinking on previous point.
-David Carboni called Culture Code, Leaders eat Last and Dare to lead as a trilogy introduction into leadership.
-I tend to agree.
-However it’s pretty big time investment.*
+I caught myself constantly reverting 30 seconds back as my mind was still thinking on previous point.*

 ###  Multipliers
 leadership book that descibes leaders as either "multipliers" or "deminishers".
 Discusses differences.
 A lot fo examples